 As a “by-product” of that, people get better at using the product.
 Hence, they’ll likely use it more and will be more likely to recommend it to others.

 User onboarding (aka product onboarding) is a stage within the product adoption process.
 It’s when a user is actively introduced to the features of the product.
 It’s an important stage of the process.

 This is because the messaging that made the user sign up for the product won’t be enough to make them know how to use the product.
 And only users who know how to use the product (but not necessarily all of its features) can become satisfied customers.

 User onboarding typically refers to the first steps users take “inside” the product—a sort of “showing the user around.”

 For product adoption to be successful, users need to understand the value of the product as soon as possible.

 So the goal of the product marketer is to get users to the so-called “aha-moment” quickly and smoothly.

 A tried and tested technique of user onboarding is to send automated email workflows, which are triggered immediately after the user signs up for the product.

 There are different “styles” of doing this.
 We try to keep it short with only three messages and include the most important information inside the first.

-Since our product can be quite intimidating to newcomers, we also include contextual help in the form of tooltips.
+Since our product can be quite intimidating to newcomers (lots of data), we also include contextual help in the form of tooltips.
 These tooltips explain how to use the different reports and the meanings of the metrics inside them.